 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

 Maropost uses JWT for authorization of information exchange.
 JSON Web Tokens are a good way of securely transmitting information between parties.
-Because JWTs can be signed—for example, using public/private key pairs—you can be sure that when Maropost send a payload in a webhook call back, we are who we say we are.
+Because JWTs can be signed—for example, using public/private key pairs—you can be sure that when Maropost sends a payload in a webhook callback, we are who we say we are.
 Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.

 JWT Authentication can be used in the following places:

 - Journeys -- HTTP POST action

 IMPORTANT: By default, Maropost does NOT include a JSON Web Token in any of its webhook callbacks to your API endpoint.
 If you wish to have the JWT included, you must generate one following the steps outlined below.